ballerina-platform/module-ballerinax-microsoft.onedrive/README.md

 # Prerequisites
 - A Microsoft OneDrive account
-- An Azure account that has an active subscription (you can use your persona, work, or school account)
+- An Azure account that has an active subscription (you can use your personal, work, or school account)
 - Java Development Kit (JDK) 11 installed
 - [Ballerina SL Beta 1](https://ballerina.io/learn/user-guide/getting-started/setting-up-ballerina/installation-options/) installed